 Hours: 7 days a week, dawn to dusk

 Parking: Free parking across from Gardens entrance

 Accessibility: Some paths are paved and wheelchair accessible

-One unexpected spot for a beautiful garden is the land surrounding WRAL-TV’s studios on Western Boulevard in Raleigh.
+One unexpected spot for a beautiful garden is the land behind WRAL-TV’s studios on Western Boulevard in Raleigh.
 Capitol Broadcasting Company founder A.J.
 Fletcher loved azaleas and created the gardens as a way of paying tribute to their beauty.

 The garden is maintained by CBC Corporate Property Management, with input from CEO Jim Goodmon, who is Fletcher’s grandson.

 Besides azaleas, the garden includes camellias, hydrangeas, perennials, shrubs, succulents, trees and vines.

 Address: 1240 E Market Street, Smithfield, NC 27577

 Accessibility: Some of the trails are wheelchair accessible.